- Sirkka-Liisa Konttinen born 1948

 - Presented by the artist 2015

-This photograph was taken by the Finnish-born British photographer Sirkka-Liisa Konttinen in 1971.
-The photograph is from Konttinen’s extended series Byker 1969–81, which documents the streets, buildings and primarily the inhabitants of Byker, a working class community in the north-east of England.
+This photograph is from the extended series Byker 1969–81 by the Finnish-born British photographer Sirkka-Liisa Konttinen.
+The series documents the streets, buildings and primarily the inhabitants of Byker, a working class community in the north-east of England.
 Girl on a Spacehopper (Byker) depicts a child in an urban street in mid-air on a hopping ball, wearing a party dress and with her hair flying out behind her.
 The apparently carefree image provides a poignant contrast with the changes affecting her local neighbourhood that are documented in the rest of the series.
 This work is one of a number of gelatin silver prints in Tate’s collection that Konttinen printed from the 1969–81 series between 2012 and 2014.
 As is customary in Konttinen’s practice, the photographs are not editioned.
 All of the prints are signed and inscribed in pencil on the reverse with the title of the series, Byker, and the image and print dates.